-How is atypical pneumonia treated?
+How is walking pneumonia treated?

 - Macrolide antibiotics: Macrolide drugs are the preferred treatment for children and adults.
 Macrolides include azithromycin (Zithromax®) and clarithromycin (Biaxin®).
 Over the past decade, some strains of Mycoplasma pneumoniae have become resistant to macrolide antibiotics, possibly due to the widespread use of azithromycin to treat various illnesses.

 - Fluoroquinolones: These drugs include ciprofloxacin (Cipro®) and levofloxacin (Levaquin®).
 Fluoroquinolones are not recommended for young children.